WebAssembly Diversification for Malware Evasion: Experimental Results

-In \autoref{plot:distrib}, we plot the distribution of the hashes per second for variants generated for the \texttt{046dc081} cryptomalware.
-In the figure, we include the original binary (in blue), the three variants generated by the baseline algorithm (in orange), and the three variants generated by the MCMC evasion algorithm (in green).
+In \autoref{plot:distrib}, we plot the distribution of the hashes per second for variants generated for the \texttt{fbdd1efa} cryptojacking.
+In the figure, we include the original binary (in blue), the ten variants generated by the baseline algorithm (in orange), and the ten variants generated by the MCMC evasion algorithm (in green).
 Each violin plot corresponds to the hashes per second.
 We observe a normal distribution around the exact number of hashes per second.
 In this case, we have observed that the MCMC evasion algorithm provides a hash-per-second ratio better than the original.
-This phenomenon can be observed in the lines inside the violin plots, the green line is slightly shifted to the right compared to the lines of the blue violin plot.
+This phenomenon can be observed in the lines inside the violin plots, the green line is shifted to the right compared to the lines of the blue violin plot.